nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig19.png" width ="500">

-Then note ends are aligned with the closest start of any note in any channel, if the time between the note end and other note's start within a user defined window.
+Then note ends are aligned with the closest start of any note in any channel, if the time between the note end and other note's start is within a user defined window.

 <img src="images/MusicFig20.png" width ="500">